 This elegant mid-afternoon sugar-rush is another national obsession.

-Germany’s most iconic sausage, from pale, lemony Weisswurst to Currywurst with ketchup and curry powder.
+Germany id famous for its sausages, and they come in over 1.500 varieties - from pale, lemony Weisswurst to Currywurst with ketchup and curry powder.

 Electronic dance music rules in Germany, but there’s plenty of room for quirkier sounds too.